hectorgarcia07/FEM-React-Todo/README.md

 Decided to refeactor my previous solution that used vainlla JS and CSS and incorporated the React framework.
 I also used Framer Motion to handle transitions and reordering of the todo list to work well on desktop and mobile devices.
+I just recently refactored again to use Styled Component.

 ### Continued development

 For future development, I would like to transform this into a full stack application.
 I will also use Express.js to handle routing and MongoDB to save users and their ‘todo’ data.
+I would also like to use TypeScript.

 ### Useful resources